quadshot/opentickets-community/readme.txt

 = Last update - Feb 17th, 2019 =

-*GUTENBERG USERS* - currently our plugin, like many other plugins not by us, does not work with the Gutenberg interface.
+*GUTENBERG USERS* - While it can be used with WP v5.1+, currently our plugin, like many other plugins not by us, does not work with the Gutenberg interface.
 There are many, many breaking changes that come with Gutenberg which conflict with existing code.
 Eventually, we will be able to update this plugin to work with Gutenberg; however, as of right now, before you can use this plugin, you must be using the old WYSIWYG to gain access to all functionality.
+For now, if you disable the Gutenberg editor, and use the old WYSIWYG (typically reverted via a separate plugin), then you can make use of all the features in this plugin.

 = OpenTickets Community Edition =